ellakoa/postcard-poem/content/posts/leap-of-faith.md

   with seemingly little effort.
 For a bird that looks almost prehistoric, its moves are very graceful and ballerina like, the heron's grey feathers shimmy around its body like a floaty chiffon wrap.
-The Norfolk Broads has many fine examples of Herons, they are often found standing still as statues along the river banks with watchful eyes, ready to take flight in an instance.
+The Norfolk Broads has many fine examples of herons, they are often found standing still as statues along the river banks with watchful eyes, ready to take flight in an instance.
 collection: Northfolk Views
 aspect: landscape